 In spring Fiddlers Elbow is one of the places to enjoy that very British spectacle, Bluebells (Hyacynthoides nonscripta).
 Bluebell woods as we know them occur only in Britain, and we are lucky to have so many marvellous sites where we can enjoy them in Wales.
-Other lovely spring flowers in this NNR include Primrose (Primula vulgaris), Wood Anemone (Anemone nemorosa), Ramsons (Allium ursinum) and Lesser Celandine (Ranunculus ficaria), the latter brightening the edge of paths as early as February if we get a few warm and sunny days.
+Other lovely spring flowers in this NNR include Primrose (Primula vulgaris), Wood Anemone (Anemone nemorosa), Ramsons (Allium ursinum) and Lesser Celandine (Ficaria verna), the latter brightening the edge of paths as early as February if we get a few warm and sunny days.

 Some of the trees in the area are now rare in the UK, including Large-leaved Lime (Tilia platyphyllos) and two Whitebeams, Sorbus porrigentiformis and Sorbus rupicola.
 This part of Wales is also the westerly end of the range for Beech trees in Britain, and there are some major Yew tree groves that are also at the most south-westerly edge of their British range.